Owchzzz/laravel-syndicate/readme.md

 php artisan vendor:publish --tag=syndicate-lighthouse
 ```

-Library is stand alone and you will be able to use it without the need for GraphQL/Laravel Lighthouse, but it this package is built to have the options out of the box, to use with laravel lighthouse.
+   This Library is stand alone and you will be able to use it without the need for GraphQL/Laravel Lighthouse, but this package is built to have the support out of the box, to use with laravel lighthouse.